-Our Digital Transformation Team just returned from their first speaking engagement at Microsoft Ignite the Tour London and buzzing with customer curiosity about their Diversity in Tech session on driving a cultural change.
-Here’s how it went …
+Our Digital Transformation Team have just returned from their first speaking engagement at Microsoft Ignite London and are buzzing with customer curiosity about their Diversity in Tech session on driving a Culture of Change.
+Here’s how it went

 You will all have a degree of tech capabilities in your organisations.
 However, we believe by nurturing and supporting your people in delivering your transformation effectively, implementing sustainable technical solutions, and delivering tailored business change backed by long-term adoption support we at Minttulip, you can begin your journey to tech intensity in a matter of weeks.

 We have taken our diverse experience and created a blended model we call the “Evolving Modern Workplace”.
 We started with the simple but very clever “Where to Start a Conversation” model – affectionately known as the “inner and outer loops”.

 Our model highlights the importance of effective communication and engagement across the inner and outer loops, and further afield in External Communities, instilling the philosophy of Working Out Loud, to drive a cultural change.

 1. Business alignment.
 In this context business alignment ensures all stakeholders are on the same page.
 The first step is to ensure your central Change Network is established and grounded.
 This might start out as just being the core Office 365 project team; the technical implementors of the change, as well as representatives from supporting functions in L&D and internal comms.
 Ultimately, what you want, is the right mix of people from right across the business.To ensure successful business alignment is successful, a level of planning, the right level of planning, strategic engagement and collaboration must take place.
 On an individual level, there needs to be an appreciation of the importance of walking the walk, talking the talk, and modelling the changes in behaviour you want to see.